Paul Rudwall·

 The Complete Guide to Image-to-Video AI in 2026

-You've got a folder full of product photos.
+You have got a folder full of product photos.
 A headshot from last quarter.
-Maybe some AI-generated images you've been experimenting with.
-And now you're wondering: can I actually turn these into video content?
+Maybe some AI-generated images you have been experimenting with.
+And now you are wondering: can I actually turn these into video content?

 The short answer is yes.
-The longer answer is that image-to-video AI has evolved dramatically—and understanding what's actually possible will save you hours of frustration and help you create content that doesn't look like every other AI-generated clip flooding social feeds.
+The longer answer is that image-to-video AI has evolved dramatically, and understanding what is actually possible will save you hours of frustration and help you create content that does not look like every other AI-generated clip flooding social feeds.

-This guide breaks down how image-to-video AI actually works, what you can realistically create with it, and how to get results that serve your goals—whether you're a creator building a personal brand or a marketer producing ads at scale.
+This guide breaks down how image-to-video AI actually works, what you can realistically create with it, and how to get results that serve your goals.
+Whether you are a creator building AI talking avatar content, a marketer producing AI video ads at scale, or a team generating AI UGC videos for social campaigns, the workflow starts here.

 What Is Image-to-Video AI?